MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 ms.author: mamaylya
 ms.date: 11/08/2021
 ms.topic: article
-title: Use the Main menu in the Dynamics 365 Guides HoloLens app ms.reviewer: v-bholmes
+title: Use the Main menu in the Dynamics 365 Guides HoloLens app to open a guide or start a call ms.reviewer: v-bholmes
 ---

-# Use the Main menu in the Dynamics 365 Guides version 7.0 HoloLens app
+# Use the Main menu in Dynamics 365 Guides to open a guide or start a call

-Version 7.0 of Dynamics 365 Guides introduced a new Main menu for the HoloLens app.
-After you sign in to the app, you're prompted to look at the palm of your hand, which opens the Main menu.
-You can use this menu to choose an activity by using touch (with one or two hands).
+Version 7.0 of Dynamics 365 Guides introduces a new Main menu for the HoloLens app that makes it very quick and easy to open a guide or start a call with a remote collaborator by using direct touch.
+After signing in to the app, just look at the palm of your hand to open the Main menu and choose an activity.

 ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")

-The following table describes the activities available through the buttons on the Main menu.

 |Choose this button|To|
 |--------|-------------------------------------------------------------------------------------------------|